Daniel-1017/FRONT-END-THEORY/TS.md

 ### Classes

-_Classes_<br>
+1. Classes
-Classes are blueprints for objects, they allow us to define how a object should look like.
+- Classes are blueprints for objects, they allow us to define how a object should look like.
+- Classes are compiled do constructor functions behind de scenes.

 ```ts
 class User {